LiskArchive/lips/proposals/lip-Introduce_Legacy_module.md

 ##### Execution

-Executing a transaction `trs` triggering an register BLS key command is done by calling the function `setValidatorBLSKey(validatorAddress, trs.params.proofOfPossession, trs.params.blsKey)` where `validatorAddress` is the 20-byte address derived from `trs.senderPublicKey` and `setValidatorBLSKey` is defined in the [Validators module][validator-LIP-setValidatoBLSKey].
+Executing a transaction `trs` triggering an register BLS key command is done by calling the function `setValidatorBLSKey(validatorAddress, trs.params.proofOfPossession, trs.params.blsKey)` where `validatorAddress` is the 20-byte address derived from `trs.senderPublicKey` and `setValidatorBLSKey` is defined in the [Validators module][research:validator#setValidatoBLSKey].
 If this function returns false, the transaction is invalid.

 ### Protocol Logic for Other Modules